camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

   * `fox-tasklist-$FOX_VERSION`
 * Copy the jobexecutor resource adapter `$DISTRIBUTION_PATH/modules/camunda-jobexecutor-rar-$PLATFORM_VERSION.rar` to `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
 The jobexecutor resourse adapter has to be deployed first because the artifact `camunda-glassfish-ear-$PLATFORM_VERSION.ear` depends on it and cannot be deployed successfully without the resource adapter.
 If you try to deploy both components with the auto-deploy feature in one step you should be aware that in that case the deployment order is not defined.
 Due to this we propose to startup the GlassFish to initially deploy the jobexecutor resource adapter.
 After a successful startup shutdown the GlassFish.
 * Copy the artifact `$DISTRIBUTION_PATH/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear` to `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
-* After a successful startup the camunda BPM platform is installed.
+* After a successful startup the Camunda BPM platform is installed.

-Since camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).
+Since Camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).

-### Replace the camunda fox webapps with camunda BPM webapps (GlassFish)
+### Replace the Camunda fox webapps with Camunda BPM webapps (GlassFish)

-* The camunda fox webapps have been already deleted in the previous steps.
+* The Camunda fox webapps have been already deleted in the previous steps.
 So you can additionally clean up the `$FOX_HOME/glassfish/domains/<domain>/autodeploy/` folder and delete the following artifacts:
   * `fox-cockpit-glassfish-$FOX_VERSION.war`
   * `fox-cycle-glassfish-$FOX_VERSION.war`
   * `fox-tasklist-$FOX_VERSION.war`
-* Deploy the following camunda BPMN webapps from `$DISTRIBUTION_PATH/glassfish3/glassfish/domains/domain1/autodeploy/` to `$FOX_HOME/glassfish/domains/<domain>/autodeploy`:
+* Deploy the following Camunda BPMN webapps from `$DISTRIBUTION_PATH/glassfish3/glassfish/domains/domain1/autodeploy/` to `$FOX_HOME/glassfish/domains/<domain>/autodeploy`:
   * `camunda-cycle-glassfish-$PLATFORM_VERSION.war`
   * `camunda-engine-rest-$PLATFORM_VERSION.war`
   * `camunda-webapp-glassfish-$PLATFORM_VERSION.war`